-Rule Referenc e Rule Description Compliance Status n) The committee shall meet regularly, with due notice of issues to be discussed and shall record its conclusions in discharging its duties and responsibilities.
+Rule Reference Rule Description Compliance Status n) The committee shall meet regularly, with due notice of issues to be discussed and shall record its conclusions in discharging its duties and responsibilities.
 There were 16 meetings held by the Committee during the financial year 2016/17 and comprehensive minutes recorded.
-Refer the "Report of the Board Audit Committee" in this Annual Report.
+Refer the "Report of the Board Audit Committee in this Annual Report.
 0) The Board shall, in the Annual Report, disclose in an informative way, i. details of the activities of the audit committee; ii. the number of audit committee meetings held in the year; and iii. details of attendance of each individual member at such meetings.
 Such information is discussed in the "Report of the Board Audit Committee" and "Corporate Governance report" in this Annual Report of the company. p) The secretary to the committee (who may be the company secretary or the head of the internal audit function) shall record and keep detailed minutes of the committee meetings.
-Detailed minutes of the meetings are maintained by the Company Secretary who is the secretary to the committee. q) The committee shall review arrangements by which employees of the finance company may, in confidence, raise concerns about possible improprieties in financial reporting, internal control or other matters.
+Detailed minutes of the meetings are maintained by the Company Secretary who is the secretary to the committee. d) The committee shall review arrangements by which employees of the finance company may, in confidence, raise concerns about possible improprieties in financial reporting, internal control or other matters.
 Accordingly, the committee shall ensure that proper arrangements are in place for the fair and independent investigation of such matters and for appropriate follow-up action and to act as the key representative body for overseeing the finance company's relations with the external auditor.
 The Committee has in place a procedure by which employees of the Company may raise concerns.
 A Board-approved Whistle Blower Policy and a Code of Ethics are also in place.
-8. Integr ated R isk Management Committee (3) a) The committee shall consist of at least one Non-Executive Director, CEO and Key Management Personnel supervising broad risk categories, i.e., credit, market, liquidity, operational and strategic risks.
-The committee shall work with Key Management Personnel closely and make decisions on behalf of the Board within the framework of the authority and responsibility assigned to the committee Refer the "Report of the Board Integrated Risk Management Committee" in this Annual Report. b) The committee shall assess all risks, i.e., credit, market, liquidity, operational and strategic risks to the Finance Company on a monthly basis through appropriate risk indicators and management information.
+8. Integrat ted R isk Management Committee (3) Refer the "Report of the Board Integrated Risk Managemen Committee" in this Annual Report. b) The committee shall assess all risks, i.e., credit, market, liquidity, operational and strategic risks to the Finance Company on a monthly basis through appropriate risk indicators and management information.
 In the case of subsidiary companies and associate companies, Risk Management shall be done, both on the Finance Company basis and group basis Risk sub committees such as ALCO, HR, Legal and recoveries, Fixed deposits and IT have been formed under the purview of IRMC to assess the risks of the company.
-Company will assess the subsidiary company risk. c) The committee shall review the adequacy and effectiveness of all management level committees such as the credit committee and the asset-liability committee to address specific risks and to manage those risks within quantitative and qualitative risk limits as specified by the committee The committee will reviews the adequacy and effectiveness of all management level committees.
+Company will assess the subsidiary company risk.
+C) The committee shall review the adequacy and effectiveness of all management level committees such as the credit committee and the asset-liability committee to address specific risks and to manage those risks within quantitative and qualitative risk limits as specified by the committee The committee will reviews the adequacy and effectiveness of all management level committees.